jerryneedell/swfologger/README.md

 ### operation
 At boot CircuitPython executes a file named `code.py`.

-The installed `code.py` contains the executable code from `circuitpython/adalogger/adalogger_swfologger.py`
+The installed `code.py` contains the code from `circuitpython/adalogger/adalogger_swfologger.py`

-All data sent to the logger is logged to the SDCard in a file named `sd/swfolog.txt` it is assumed that the data will consist only of Telecommands and Simulation Directives and they will newline terminated ASCII strings beginning with
+All data sent to the logger is logged to the SDCard in a file named `sd/swfolog.txt` it is assumed that the data will consist only of Telecommands and Simulation Directives and they will be newline terminated ASCII strings beginning with

 * "TC ...\n" (telecommand)
 * "SD ..\n" (simulation directive)